ChromiumOS-Guy/uWolf/README.md

 * Buggy suggestion/autofill menu on searchbar
 * OSK hides webcontent (this will only happen on webcontent not UI like searchbar, hiding tabbar is a actually a feature so it doesn't count)
 * On some devices OSK theme changes based on browser theme. (some mitigation added)
-* opening app from openstore forces uwolf to open through wayland which results in a black screen (see bug 1 for details)
+* opening uwolf from openstore crashes uwolf.

 important to mention the dynamic OSK currently only works on browser UI elements NOT webcontent, this is not a bug just lack of implementation.